 Immigrants have also brought their own languages to Switzerland.
 These non-national languages combined now outnumber both Romansh and Italian in terms of being main languages spoken.

-Around 4.6% of the population lists English as one of their main languages, followed by Portuguese at 3.6% and Albanian at 3.1%, according to the Federal Statistical OfficeExternal link (link in French).
+Around 5.1% of the population lists English as one of their main languages, followed by Portuguese at 3.7% and Albanian at 3.1%, according to the Federal Statistical OfficeExternal link (link in French).